Ha Mali Community Center Rainwater Catchment and Storage Project – Lesotho

-The project will benefit about 100 people, including preschool students and their teacher, double orphans, support group members, children who visit on Saturdays for variety of programs, and adults and youth who attend English and business classes.
+The project will benefit about 100 people, including preschool students and their teachers, double orphans, support group members, children who visit on Saturdays for a variety of programs, and adults and youth who attend English and business classes.

 Peace Corps Volunteer Directing Project